tufanbarisyildirim/php-apk-parser/README.md

 ### Installation

 - Install [composer](http://getcomposer.org/download/)
-- Run the following command in the folder where `composer.json` is: `composer install tufanbarisyildirim/php-apk-parser`
+- Run the following command in the folder where `composer.json` is: `composer require tufanbarisyildirim/php-apk-parser`

 ## Testing